julelang/manual/src/std/net.md

 ```jule
 async fn Bind(addr: str)!: &TCPListener
 ```
 Binds new TCP listener and starts listening given address\.
 Returns relevant created &amp;TCPListener if success\.
-If addr is not a valid address, it will forward relevant parse exceptionals\.
-In addition, any bind and listening error will be return as exceptional\.
+If addr is not a valid address, it will forward relevant parse error\.
+In addition, any bind and listening error will be thrown as error\.

 See the \[Dial\] function for a description of the addr parameter\.